Authority of the Freeport Area of Bataan

 The Authority of the Freeport Area of Bataan (AFAB) is a government agency attached to the Office of the President of the Philippines that operates and manages the Freeport Area of Bataan (FAB) in Mariveles, Bataan, Philippines.
-It was created through the effectivity of Republic Act No. 9728 on July 2010.
+It was created through the effectivity of Republic Act No. 9728 in February 2, 2010.

 The FAB was originally designed as an export processing zone.
 Its existing infrastructure include 11 standard factory buildings with three stories each, and a total working area of 8,352 m2. per SFB.
 It is currently home to over 50 locators engaged in manufacturing products for export ranging from tennis balls to yachts.
 AFAB also has two locators using their facilities for warehousing, one locator engaged in animal feeds processing and an enterprise currently constructing a clean coal power plant.
 These enterprises employ a total of 13,443 workers.

 The objective of the AFAB is to revive the area and expand the Freeport.
 To accomplish these objectives, the freeport seeks to attract more locators in the manufacturing, business process outsourcing, electronics industries and green industries, among others.
 It is also seeking investors to boost its tourism capabilities by refurbishing its existing recreational facilities.
 The AFAB is also targeting new investors to build hotels, entertainment establishments, duty-free shops, resorts, team-building facilities, and sports facilities, among others, to encourage the influx of local and foreign tourists.
 It also hopes to attract a medical center to the Freeport with a view towards medical tourism.
 Finally, it aims to encourage universities and colleges to locate in the area, to create and sustain a talent pool that can service the human resource needs of the locators.